tool7/image-processing/README.md

 Required dependencies are Go (https://go.dev/), Node (16.2.0+) (https://nodejs.org/en/download/) and Wails CLI (https://wails.io/docs/gettingstarted/installation).
 After installing those:

-1. Navigate to `frontend` folder and install Vue dependencies with `npm install` command
+1. Navigate to the `frontend` folder and install Vue dependencies with `npm install` command.
-2. Navigate back to root folder and install Go dependencies with `go get .` command
+2. Navigate back to the root folder and install Go dependencies with `go get .` command.
-3. Run project with `wails dev` command
+3. Run the app with `wails dev` command.

 You can also use `wails build` command for compiling the project to executable.